-It’s been incredible as I’ve dug more deeply into natural medicine and wild plants how many things are growing in my yard that have incredibly useful properties.
+With a little know-how, you can have a pharmacopeia growing just outside your door.
+Here are some easy herbal remedies that may already be growing in your yard.It’s been amazing as I’ve dug more deeply into natural medicine and wild plants to discover how many things are growing in my yard that have incredibly useful properties.
 Some I’ve planted, but many are “weeds,” plants most people don’t realize are useful that turn out to be potent natural remedies for all kinds of ailments.

 Trouble sleeping?
 Try lemon balm tea.
 I stumbled across a mention of this soothing brew at the beginning of the season, and am now encouraging new lemon balm volunteers all over my yard to keep me in tea.
 Lemon balm is thought to promote sleep by alleviating anxiety and encouraging relaxation.

 To make sleep-promoting tea, I collect a small bowl of fresh leaves and steep them in a large teapot of boiling filtered water.
 (Read why you want to filter your water here.)
 This makes enough for two large mugs (or two nights’ worth of tea).
 I drink a mug a couple hours before bed, and it seems to help me sleep more soundly.